TEXTING AVAILABLE! For a text response feel free to text the number provided on your screen after filling out this form.

 Lower facelifts focus on improving the bottom third of the face from the base of the nose through the neck.
-Some common features addressed on the lower face include jowls, sagging corners of the mouth, and deep “smile lines,” also known a nasolabial folds.
+Some common features addressed on the lower face include jowls, sagging corners of the mouth, and deep “smile lines,” also known as nasolabial folds.
 Incisions for these procedures are concealed along the border of the patient’s ears.
 This is the procedure traditionally referred to as the facelift.

-There are many different types of facelifts and the right one for you depends on a number of factors including desired improvements, facial anatomy, elasticity, collagen levels, skin care, and any prior cosmetic work you’ve had done.
-One of the board certified plastic surgeons at Cosmetic Surgery Associates will go over all of this information with you during your consultation and determine the best procedure for your individual needs.
+There are many different types of facelifts and the right one for you depends on a number of factors including desired improvements, facial anatomy, elasticity, collagen levels, skincare, and any prior cosmetic work you’ve had done.
+One of the board-certified plastic surgeons at Cosmetic Surgery Associates will go over all of this information with you during your consultation and determine the best procedure for your individual needs.